 In Noteful, you can add page layers.
 For each page, you can see what a layer contains.
 Layers are a smart way to annotate documents without permanently saving your annotations to them.
-You can then still share original documents without your annotations, a feature that Notability does not have.
+You can still share original documents without your annotations, a feature that Notability does not have.

 Noteful can recognise outlines in your PDFs.
 The fun part is that you can add to your outline as well.
 Another cool feature, which most people have been requesting from GoodNotes; nested outlines!
 You can nest your outlines (as much as you want) in Noteful, which is super impressive.

 Missing features from Noteful

 Of course, Notability does a few things better.
 Noteful does not do the following: